-Human beings, working together, made our institutions and human beings, working together, can change them.
+Human beings, working together, created our systems and human beings, working together, can change them.

-Who We Are: For more information, Click here for general information about the Commission.
+Who We Are: Click here for general information about the Commission.

 Oregon’s Challenge: We need to provide better supports for families raising autistic children and caring for autistic youth and adults at home.
 We need to improve services to youth and adults based on actual needs and what current science tells us.
 We need to improve processes and funding to better integrate services and supports that exist in separate, sometimes conflicting silos.
 We need to improve services within health care, education, and social services.
 We need to address the long-term needs of the growing population of autistic adults.
 We need to better educate a broad range of professionals about human behavior generally and autism specifically.
 Finally, we need to collaborate with others in the disability and broader communities to pursue common goals.